sm1LeGO/r_d_QAT_TS_course_IK/8thHomeWork/README.md

       - request-json.ts
       - abstraction.ts
       - index.ts
 - Fixed esLint issues with code

+- Part related to rework:
+Removed code from index.ts related to cars ( plan to use it in 9th Homework), rework exports/imports and use in in index.ts file

 All tasks done according to homework located on https://lms.robotdreams.cc/course/2479/lesson/45539/homework/24951